johandry/mac/README.md

 		cd OSX_Setup
 		git pull https://github.com/johandry/OSX_Setup.git

-There is a file per Mac named with the hostname, i.e. `Brewfile.Johandrys-MacBook-Pro.local.cnf`, and the file `Brewfile.Common` with all the applications every mac should have.
-Those are Brewfiles required by [Brew Bundle](https://github.com/Homebrew/homebrew-bundle) that list all the applications to install.
-Comments starting with ``#`` are allow.
+There is a file per Mac named with the hostname, i.e. `Brewfile.Johandrys-MacBook-Pro.local`, and the file `Brewfile.Common` with all the applications every mac should have.
+Those Brewfiles are required by [Brew Bundle](https://github.com/Homebrew/homebrew-bundle) and they list all the applications to install.
+Comments starting with `#` are allowed.

 You can create a list of installed applications with the command `brew bundle dump`, then move the applications in `Brewfile` to the right `Brewfile.*`

-The `setup.sh` script will create a Brewfile that will be saved to `~/.Brewfile` and you can
+The `setup.sh` script will create a Brewfile that will be saved to `~/.Brewfile` so you can upgrade all the applications at any time with:

+		brew bundle -f ~/.Brewfile

-Follow these steps to use Vagrant to test the script:
+It's possible to test the script using Vagrant.
+Follow these steps to use OSX Setup with Vagrant:

 		vagrant up
 		vagrant ssh

 As mentioned above, you need to login to Apple Store with your Apple ID.
+Follow these steps at the Vagrant box:

 	1. Open VirtualBox to show the machine screen.
 	2. Login with user `vagrant` password `vagrant`